-Drawbacks: None that I am aware of to date when using a properly sized Kong Toy to your Puppies/Dogs current size and upsize as needed and color for your breed (unless you have an extreme chewer who will eat and swallow the Kong).
-Supervision, wash them, check them daily.
+Drawbacks: None that I am aware of to date when using properly sized Kong Toy and color for your breed (unless you have an extreme chewer who will eat and swallow the Kong).

-Tricky Treat Balls: Use to feed your pup his meals when you are available to supervise.
+Trick Treat Balls: Use to feed your pup his meals when you are available to supervise.
 Come in small and large sizes.